renemarc/home-assistant-config/automations/modes/README.md

 Modes are the main published flags used to give higher-level directives to subscriber automations.
 An intent is broadly defined by a given flag, but the actual work, logic and know-how is handled by subscribers, say by [`/automations/areas/`](../areas/) or [`/automations/devices/`](../devices/).

-This being a semi-open space one-bedroom apartment, I have set up the following five modes, defined in [`/misc/input_booleans.yaml`](../misc/input_booleans.yaml):
+This being a somewhat open space one-bedroom apartment (think studio or small condo), I have set up the following five modes, defined in [`/misc/input_booleans.yaml`](../misc/input_booleans.yaml):

 - **Low-power mode**: Reduce energy expenditure and light output; for instance during bright daytime or warm summer evenings.
 - **Nap mode**: Someone wants to take a nap or sleep, potentially without preventing a partner from being busy.